|

 ROBERT ANT (per B.T Farmer) & GRACE FRETWELL, Decemb’r the 29th

-record that he came from Silkstone.
-One line of enquiry is the records of Ants
+came from Silkstone.
+One line of enquiry is the records of Ants in

-in Mexborough, Yorks, which is some 20 or so miles to the east of Silkstone.
-On
+Mexborough, Yorks, which is some 20 or so miles to the east of Silkstone.

-7th April 1663 a John Ant, son of Joseph was christened; two children
+On 7 April 1663 a John Ant, son of Joseph was christened; two children of

-of a Robert Ant - Isabel and William - were also baptised at Mexborough on 25th
+a Robert Ant - Isabel and William - were also baptised at Mexborough on 25

 Robert, but, pending further research, this must remain speculative.

-notes regarding the offspring of Grace and Robert.
-Were there two sons - named
+offspring of Grace and Robert.
+Were there two sons - named John Robert,

-John Robert, baptised at Silkstone on 19th January 1718/19 and Thomas
+baptised at Silkstone on 19 January 1718/19 and Thomas Francis, baptised

-grandfather’s John’s will, dated 1724, records bequests to his grandsons - John,
+will, dated 1724, records bequests to his grandsons - John, Robert and

-had not survived.
-If this is correct, John and Robert, and Thomas were living in
+Francis had not survived.
+If this is correct, John and Robert, and Thomas

 Children of Grace Fretwell and Robert Ant